Back to the Future Part III (video game): Gameplay

 Players control Marty as he makes away across the train, collecting speed logs necessary to get the train up to 88 mi/h while fending off enemies and avoiding obstacles such as hooks or puffs of smoke.

 Reception

 The game was reviewed in 1992 in Dragon #180 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 2 out of 5 stars.

 The Spectrum version received a Crash Smash award, and got to number 2 in the sales charts in July 1991, behind Teenage Mutant Ninja Turtles, from the same publisher.

-Electronic Gaming Monthlys reviewers gave the Genesis version very low scores, averaging 3.25 out of 10, calling it "no fun at all" and "a disappointment from start to finish".
+Two of the four reviewers in Electronic Gaming Monthlys described the release for the Sega Genesis as "no fun at all" and "a disappointment from start to finish".